All Products

 Extended query wait time

 After a query is submitted to the access layer node of an AnalyticDB for MySQL cluster, the cluster checks whether the query must be queued based on the queue size to prevent excess SQL queries from being concurrently executed and affecting cluster stability.
-For more information, see Priority queues and concurrency control of interactive resource groups.
+For more information, see Priority queue and concurrency of interactive resource groups.

 In most cases, an extended query wait time is caused by performance degradation of the cluster.
 For example, bad SQL statements or abnormal patterns consume large amounts of cluster resources.
-You can perform diagnostics on the Monitoring Information page and check the bad SQL and abnormal pattern detection results.
+You can perform diagnostics on the Monitoring and Alerts page and check the bad SQL and abnormal pattern detection results.
 An extended query wait time may also be caused by a large amount of written data.
 If a large amount of data is written, the CPU and disk I/O resources of storage nodes are highly used.

 Increased query failure rate